-codeXgalactic hosts polished technical writeups of the work of Dr. Christine Corbett Moran, as well as musings on productivity.
-For more work in progress notes, check out https://corbettnotes.com/, and for polished writeups on humanties subjects, check out corbett.medium.com
+codeXgalactic hosts technical writings of the work of Christine Corbett Moran, Ph.D., as well as musings on productivity.
+For polished write-ups on humanities subjects, check out corbett.medium.com

 Oramics Machine